 The analysis of the 25-fields landscape leads to the same qualitative results as that of the 2-fields landscape.
-Figure 3 shows the optimal distance d* as a function of the two interaction lengths 1/ (higher 1/ implies higher invader dispersal ability) and 1/(higher 1/ implies that the larger the distance between fields at which is possible to exploit economi of scale).
-One can evaluate similar as those explored in the previous section.
+Figure 3 shows the optimal distance d* as a function of the two interaction lengths 1/ (higher 1/ implies higher invader dispersal ability) and 1/(higher 1/ implies that the larger the distance between fields at which is possible to exploit economies of scale).
+One can evaluate similar cases as those explored in the previous section.

-For 1 (as described above), results are illustrated in lower right halves of figures 4a and 4b, and they show that optimal distance is either d*=0 or d*→∞ depending on whether w/k>>1 or w/k<<1, respectively; i.e., it depends on the relation between the potential savings in costs and the weight given to losses if an infestation occurs.
-This outcome agrees with the results for 1 for the 2-fields case.
+For case 1 (as described above), results are illustrated in lower right halves of figures 4a and 4b, and they show that optimal distance is either d*=0 or d*→∞ depending on whether w/k>>1 or w/k<<1, respectively; i.e., it depends on the relation between the potential savings in costs and the weight given to losses if an infestation occurs.
+This outcome agrees with the results for case 1 for the 2-fields case.

-For 2 (as described above), results are illustrated in the upper left halves of the figures 4a and 4b, and the negative slopes of the isolines indicate that optimal distance d* increases with increasing dispersal range of the species (1/ and increasing 1/ (i.e. larger the distance between fields at which is possible to exploit economic of scale), which again agrees with the 2-fields result describe above.
+For case 2 (as described above), results are illustrated in the upper left halves of the figures 4a and 4b, and the negative slopes of the isolines indicate that optimal distance d* increases with increasing dispersal range of the species (1/ and increasing 1/ (i.e. distance between fields at which is possible to exploit economies of scale), which again agrees with the 2-fields result describe above.

 Moreover, figures 5 and 6 show d* as a function of c, e and i.
-As argued in the previous section, d* increases with increasing c and decreasing e (increasing slopes of the isolines in Fig. 5); it exhibits a maximum as a function of the of infestation from the area outside the farm (i).
+As argued in the previous section, d* increases with increasing c and decreasing e (increasing slopes of the isolines in Fig. 5); it exhibits a maximum as a function of the probability of infestation from the area outside the farm (i).

-One may ask whether a clustered or a scattered configuration of the fields is better in terms of the net benefit B. We can deduce the following rules of thumb presented in Table 1:
+One may ask whether a clustered or a scattered configuration of the fields is better in terms of the net benefit B. The general rules that apply are shown in Table 1.

+Table 1.
+General rules regarding the optimal distances for field clustering in relation to input costs, the dispersal characteristics of the invader and the probability of invasion occurring